medh642/PhenoModel/README.md

 ### Repository Structure
-The repository contains the following directories and files:

-scripts/: Python scripts for data preprocessing, cleaning, and analysis.
+The repository contains the following directories and files: scripts/: Python Jupyter Notebook for data preprocessing, cleaning, and analysis [here](https://github.com/medh642/PhenoModel/blob/main/MLmodel.ipynb)

 ### Installation
 To get started with this project, clone the repository and install the necessary dependencies.